nnm227/StarMap/readme.md

 ### Project Breakdown By Team Member

 ## Nikhil Manakkal
-* Main task: Front End Design
+* Main task: design features for collaborative map
     * designed home page for website and map
     * add markers to the map
     * remove markers if marker owner or admin/mod